Theoretical Foundations of Conformal Prediction: Bibliographic notes

 The closed-form calculation of the full conformal prediction interval $\cC(X_{n+1})$ in the special case of linear regression (as in Proposition~\ref{prop:full_CP_leastsq}) and related methods, such as ridge regression, is due to \cite{nouretdinov2001ridge}. \cite{lei2019fast} develops the piecewise linear homotopy approach for computing $\cC(X_{n+1})$ in the case of Lasso (i.e., $\ell_1$-penalized linear regression \citep{tibshirani1996regression}), which is presented in Section~\ref{sec:fullCP-Lasso}.
 The properties of the Lasso that are leveraged for this construction are related to those developed earlier in the selective inference literature, e.g., \cite{tibshirani2016exact,lee2014exact}.

 The discretized version of full conformal prediction, presented in Proposition~\ref{prop:discretized_CP}, appears in the work of \cite{chen2018discretized}.
 Related works in the literature include \cite{chen2016trimmed}, which examines the question of reducing the range of values $y\in\cY$ that need to be considered for inclusion in the prediction set $\cC(X_{n+1})$; \cite{ndiaye2019}, which proposes a homotopy-based algorithm for more efficient computation of $\cC(X_{n+1})$; and \cite{Ndiaye2022root-finding}, which proposes a root-finding algorithm in general settings where the model $\hf(\cdot;\cD)$ is fitted via solving an optimization problem.
+Furthermore, as mentioned in the bibliographic notes of Chapter~\ref{chapter:cv}, \cite{ndiaye2022stable} shows that assuming a certain type of algorithmic stability can also enable a computationally efficient approximation for the full conformal prediction set.

-The universality of conformal prediction, stated in Theorem~\ref{thm:universality}, appears in \citet[Chapter 2.4]{vovk2005algorithmic}.
+The universality of conformal prediction, stated in Theorem~\ref{thm:universality}, appears in \citet{vovk2005algorithmic} (see also \citet{vovk2025universality,vovk2026randomness} for extensions to the setting of methods that guarantee coverage only for i.i.d.\ data, rather than for all exchangeable distributions).
 This result can be viewed as a modern perspective on classical results demonstrating that a permutation test is universal as a test of exchangeability (see, e.g., \cite{scheffe1943measure}).